geraldo/qgs-layer-parser/README.md

 - `project_path` defines the path to the local project directory where .qgs file is located.
 - `dest_path` defines the path to the output directory.
+- `mapproxy_project_name` defines an optional mapproxy project name.
+If specified it will use this mapproxy name instead of the default project name.
+Thought for projects using mostly another mapproxy base.

 ## Special characters